SapienzaNLP/LiteraryQA/README.md

 ##  📖 Description
+LiteraryQA is a long-context question-answering benchmark focusing on literary works.
+We derived this dataset from [NarrativeQA](https://arxiv.org/abs/1712.07040), addressing issues with the raw text of books, with the crowdsourced QAs, and with the metrics employed to evaluate systems on this kind of benchmarks.

-This repository contains the official code for the EMNLP 2025 main conference paper: [LiteraryQA: Towards Effective Evaluation of Long-document Narrative QA](https://arxiv.org/abs/2510.13494) by [Tommaso Bonomo](https://www.linkedin.com/in/tommaso-bonomo/)\*, [Luca Gioffré](https://www.linkedin.com/in/luca-gioffre/)\* and [Roberto Navigli](https://www.linkedin.com/in/robertonavigli/).
+For further details, please refer to our EMNLP 2025 main conference paper: [LiteraryQA: Towards Effective Evaluation of Long-document Narrative QA](https://arxiv.org/abs/2510.13494) by [Tommaso Bonomo](https://www.linkedin.com/in/tommaso-bonomo/)\*, [Luca Gioffré](https://www.linkedin.com/in/luca-gioffre/)\* and [Roberto Navigli](https://www.linkedin.com/in/robertonavigli/).

-The dataset is available at this [🤗 Hugging Face dataset](https://huggingface.co/datasets/sapienzanlp/LiteraryQA).
+This dataset is available on [🤗 Hugging Face](https://huggingface.co/datasets/sapienzanlp/LiteraryQA).
 If you rather download the data manually, or if you want to run evaluations on your own models' predictions, please follow the instructions below.

 ## ⚠️ Project Gutenberg License Disclaimer